Services

 Chinwe loved traveling the world with Paul, designing elegant outfits, watching Nollywood films and YouTube videos, and “gisting” (chatting) with her family.
 She had a unique eye for fashion and beauty, and her creativity shone through her style and generous spirit.
 Her presence was warm and steady—she embodied grace, strength, and devotion in everything she did.

 She is lovingly survived by her devoted husband, Paul O. Anakor; her children, Nkechi Pettway, Ifeoma Okoye, Chinelo Anakor, and Okechukwu Anakor; and her grandchildren, Dean Pettway, Donovan Pettway, Sarah Okoye, and Noah Okoye.
-She also leaves behind her beloved mother, Patricia Chidume, and her siblings, Uchenna, Ngozi, Nneka, Afamefuna, and Tochukwu.
+She also leaves behind her beloved mother, Patricia Chidume, and her siblings, Uchenna, Ngozi, Nneka, Afamefuna, and Tochukwu, as well as her son's in law, Chukwuma Okoye and Darius Pettway.

 She is preceded in death by her father, Dr. Eusebius Chidume, and her two children lost in miscarriage, Crystal and Ogechi Anakor.